top of page

 While on a tarot retreat a companion pulled me aside to tell me about her New Moon practice using tarot.
 She compelled me to get a WeMoon and to start right away.
 She was so convincing that I did!

 We all know the moon.
 We see her in the sky... sometimes.
 She is the closest celestial body to our home, Earth.
 We know that when the moon is full tides rise.
-People have used to cycles of the moon to grow crops.
-There is a general awareness that a woman's monthly cycle is referred to as her moon cycle.
-There are stories about people being compelled to howl at the moon (hahaha at least in movies).
-However, most people do not know that the moon is pretty much a calendar, some religions depend on the moon to determine the dates of their holidays.
+People have used the cycles of the moon to grow crops.
+A woman's monthly cycle is referred to as her moon cycle.
+There are stories about people being compelled to howl at the moon (at least in movies).
+However, most people do not know that the moon is also a calendar, some religions depend on the moon to determine the dates of their holidays.
 Think Easter, Eid, and Lunar New Year.

 How many phases does the moon have?